Finding an optimal way of eating that pushes you towards your goals.

 Then for some women ONE glass of wine leads to 3 glasses of wine and craving more palatable foods and eating more at that meal and later meals more of a continuous meal.

-- Number ONE is Stress can make us FAT and other lifestyle factors play a huge role, in fat loss.
+- Number ONE is Stress can make us FAT and other lifestyle factors play a huge role, in fat loss

 This is actually good and bad as we can do certain things for lowering our stress levels.